Quick Start Guide¶

 training_data_id

-- Adjust Hyperparameters: Modify learning rate, batch size, epochs
+- Adjust Hyperparameters: Modify learning rate, batch size, epochs etc.

 - Advanced Configuration - Explore all configuration options